trouleau/desync-mhp/README.md

 ### 2.1.
 DESYNC-MHP MLE on a toy example

 The first notebook `1.
-DESYNC-MHP MLE on a toy example` takes the toy example used in the paper and applies both the classic maximum likelihood estimation and our DESYNC-MHP MLE approach to accurately recover the parameters of the of the model.
+DESYNC-MHP MLE on a toy example` takes the toy example used in the paper and applies both the classic maximum likelihood estimation and our DESYNC-MHP MLE approach to accurately recover the parameters of the model.

 ### 2.2.
 Effect of synchronization noise on the classic ML estimator